Twenty:20 (film): Critical response

 Sify.com described the ensemble cast as the "Mother of all multi-starrers".
 The site called the film a "stylish, racy and never a dull moment super entertainer."
 The reviewer went on to write that the film "is a winner all the way" and that "it is a blockbuster in the making and is refreshingly fresh, innovative entertaining and highly recommended".
 Rediff.com rated the film 3/5, calling it "surprisingly good" and gave credit to the director Joshi for "designing a miracle".
 It also received the Asianet Film Award for Best Film.

 Music

 The audio launch of the film was held in a function at Mohanlal's own Hotel Travancore Court, Eranakulam.
 AMMA president and actor Innocent released the audio CD by handing it over to actress Manju Warrier, who was the wife of actor Dileep, the producer of the film.
 The music rights of the film were reportedly purchased for a record price by Manorama music.
 The music CD pack carries a bonus VCD of the video film The Making of Twenty:20.
-There are three songs in the album, one by composer Berny-Ignatius ("Sa re ga ma pa") and others by Suresh Peters.
+There are three songs in the album, one by composer Berny-Ignatius ("Sa Ri Ga Ma Pa") and others by Suresh Peters.